cire-thk/BifacialSimu/Readme.md

 __Incorrect Timescale on Graphs__ - This is a result of not changing the time zone under the Simulation Control settings.
 It is also possible to manually amend the axis titles within the matlibplot graphs by using the edit button.

+__missingKeyWarning from bifacial_radiance.main__ - This error appears if the load.py and main.py [files](#installation) were not copied from the BifacialSimu GitHub.

+__Cannot load backend 'Qt5Agg'__ - If this error appears, you have to change the IPython Console from 'tk' to 'Qt5', f.e. in spyder.
+> "ImportError: Cannot load backend 'Qt5Agg' which requires the 'qt' interactive framework, as 'tk' is currently running."

 ***

 ## Program Function